Rights during maternity leave (as an employee)

 Childcare vouchers

-There is no statutory obligation to continue to pay salary-sacrifice childcare vouchers during maternity leave and while receiving Statutory Maternity Pay (SMP).
-Vouchers must still be paid when:
+There is no statutory obligation to continue to pay childcare vouchers which are provided under a salary-sacrifice scheme during maternity leave and while receiving Statutory Maternity Pay (SMP).
+However, childcare vouchers must still be paid when:

-- The vouchers are not salary sacrifice – they are paid in addition to wages.
+- The vouchers are not salary sacrifice — they are paid in addition to wages and can be considered as separate to remuneration.

 - There is a contractual obligation to continue to pay.